-When people recount their Greek holiday experiences to me the subject inevitably turns to food.
+When people recount their Greek holiday experiences, the subject inevitably turns to food.

 “The moussaka was to die for…”.

-“The sganaki was melt in the mouth delicious…do you know how to make it?”.
+“The saganaki was melt in the mouth delicious…do you know how to make it?”.

-The saganaki remark always leads me to ask "which” saganaki dish are they referring to?
+The saganaki remark always leads me to ask - “which” saganaki dish are you referring to?

-I won’t harp on too much about the confusion this can cause but as I explained in my saganaki cheese post, saganaki usually refers to the cooking vessel the ingredients were cooked in.
+I won’t harp on too much about the confusion this can cause.
+As I explained in my saganaki cheese post, saganaki usually refers to the cooking vessel the ingredients are cooked in.

 Let’s ignore the semantics for today and focus on this prawn saganaki I whipped up the other day.